 Pregnancy will be an ecstatic experience for a new mommy-to-be.
-However, that may not be the only emotion she may be overladen with, because pregnancy is a life-changing experience, and negative emotions like worry and anxiety may bother the mommy-to-be too.
-While feeling joyous and happy is good for the mother’s overall health and well-being, any kind of negative feelings and emotions may have an adverse impact on her health.
+However, that may not be the only emotion she is laden with.
+Pregnancy is a life-changing experience, and negative emotions like worry and anxiety may bother the new mom.
+Feeling joyous and happy is good for the mother’s overall health and well-being, and any kind of negative feelings and emotions may have an adverse impact on her health.
 Interested in knowing how to deal with a panic attack during pregnancy?
-We recommend that you go through the following article, where we shall be discussing the causes and symptoms of a panic attack during pregnancy.
+Read through the following article, where we shall be discussing the causes and symptoms of a panic attack during pregnancy.
 We’ll also provide various tips to control panic attacks during pregnancy.

 Are Panic Attacks Normal During Pregnancy?

-It is very normal for a would-be-mommy to feel all concerned about the well-being of her unborn child, and sometimes these concerns (if too many and too frequent) may result in a panic attack.
+It is very normal for a would-be-mommy to feel concerned about the well-being of her unborn child, and sometimes these concerns, if too many and too frequent, may result in a panic attack.
 It is observed that almost 10 percent of pregnant women experience a panic attack during their pregnancy journey.
 Even if you have never experienced any panic attack before in your life, there may be a possibility that you may experience it during pregnancy.

 Wondering if you are at a risk of having a panic attack?
 Well, as discussed above, panic attacks are very common and extremely normal during pregnancy.
 It may affect any woman, irrespective of the fact that she may have experienced it before or not.
-However, it is seen that women who may already have had three or more babies are more likely to get affected with this condition.
-But this surely does not mean that first-time mommies or women who do not have any past history of panic attacks may not suffer from this condition.
+However, it is seen that women who are natural worriers, and have a tendency to worry, are more prone to panic attacks developing from normal anxiety.

 What Causes Panic Attack in Pregnancy?